altafulla / Shutterstock.com

 If you need surgery, you have little choice but to trust your fate to a professional.
 But when it comes to your money, don’t ever turn over complete control to anyone.

-Virtually anyone can learn to navigate their finances.
+Virtually anyone can learn to navigate finances.
 If you can’t be bothered to take responsibility for your own money, just keep it in the bank.
 At least that way you won’t end up ripped off, broke and blaming someone else for your problems.

 15. Pay with cash